Kvillagreen/tup-ers/README.md

 ## Owners and Conditions

-This is owned solely by the ECE students of TUP-Visayas campus.
-The entire codes, studies used in the developement is programmed carefully and with cosideration.
-Any asssets used as well as the images, and icons are belongs to rightful owner.
+This project is the exclusive property of the Electronics and Communications Engineering (ECE) students of the Technological University of the Philippines - Visayas Campus.
+All code and research utilized in its development were meticulously crafted with diligence and precision.
+Additionally, all assets, including images and icons, are credited to and remain the property of their rightful owners.

-# Angular Version
+## Angular Version

 version 17.3.11.